 In today’s ‘connected’ world most healthcare and pharma marketers understand the importance of using an omni-channel marketing approach to help them achieve their communication objectives as well as their acquisition and retention goals.

 But with the demands of juggling a busy patient schedule and managing a healthcare practice many fail to keep on top of the ever-evolving digital landscape and so struggle to future-proof their digital presence.

 As a new year begins, it’s wise to assess which digital tactics are delivering a return on investment and which are not.

-Read our top tips for developing an effective healthcare digital strategy in 2022.
+Read our top tips for developing an effective healthcare digital strategy.

 Your website is your primary digital asset and if your site doesn’t stack up then it’s not going to help you to achieve your healthcare marketing objectives.
 So what does a high performing healthcare and medical website look like in 2022.

 How long it takes your site to load up is of great importance because today more website traffic comes from mobile users than from desktops.
 Adding one additional second to a page’s mobile load time can cause conversions to drop by 20%.
 And when it comes to search, page speed is also a key factor in determining where your site ranks in the search results.
 60% of Google searches are done via mobile devices – just 5 years ago, the figure was nearly half that at 34%.
 So, it’s no surprise that Google now operates a mobile-first index.

 In 2022 optimising the speed and overall responsiveness of your website is a must if you want your healthcare SEO campaign to deliver positive results.

 Create some video content

 Video has been growing enormously over the past few years with YouTube leading the way.
 In fact, according to Cisco, online video will make up 80% of all online traffic by 2021.
 And 72% of consumers say that they now “prefer videos” over text-based content.